Skip to main content

 If latent MTPs don’t cause pain, how did Ge locate them in healthy people in the first place?
 He mapped the active MTP locations he found on the fibromyalgia patients onto healthy height-weight-matched controls.
 It’s somewhat like reflections in a mirror, which enabled Ge to examine these regions for the painless nodules known as latent MTPs.

-Diagram showing that 90 percent of fibromyalgia tender points are active trigger points or MTPs.
+Diagram showing that 90 percent of fibromyalgia tender points are active trigger points or MTPs that cause pain.

 Forty areas for potential MTPs, 20 on each side in a symmetrical pattern, were identified by the fibromyalgia patients.
 On average, each fibromyalgia patient had 11 active MTPs.
-The most common locations are shown on the mannequins in the drawing.
+The most common locations are illustrated.

 When Ge examined the control subjects, he did not find any active MTPs, only 11 latents.
-This was no surprise because the healthy subjects did not have pain.
-Yet, Ge still identified an average of 11 latent (not active) MTPs per healthy subject.
-In addition, the latent locations mirrored what Ge found for the active MTPs in the fibromyalgia group.
+Ironically, the latent locations mirrored what Ge found for the active MTPs in the fibromyalgia group.

 Symmetry